rndinfosecguy/mpp/README.md

 Dashboard is a module which analyzes and visualizes data collected by `Evil Portal` (`credentials.json`) and the collected `dns` dumps from the moulde `start_dns_tcpdump`.

-The idea is to have a simple overview over devices which are or were connected to `Evil Portal` or the open AP.
-Also the modules tries to identify what apps might be installed on the device based `dns` queries the device made.
+The idea is to have a simple overview over devices which are or were connected to `Evil Portal`/open AP.
+Also the modules tries to identify what apps might be installed on the device based on `dns` queries the device made.

-I recommend using the modified portals for `Evil Portal` I forked (https://github.com/rndinfosecguy/evilportals_pager) as there the collected credentials are aggregated at one spot (`/mmc/root/logs/credentials.json`) and I also added a snippet which collects all hostnames of clients who visit the captive portal (`/mmc/root/logs/hostnames.csv`).
-Other versions of `Evil Portal` portals are not compatible with this repo and may lead to less data to be analyzed (no creds and hostnames).
+I recommend using the modified portals for `Evil Portal` I forked (https://github.com/rndinfosecguy/evilportals_pager) as there collected credentials are aggregated at one spot (`/mmc/root/logs/credentials.json`) and all hostnames of clients who visit the captive portal are stored regardless if the person enters credentials or not (`/mmc/root/logs/hostnames.csv`).
+Other versions of `Evil Portal` portals are not compatible with MPP and may lead to less data to be analyzed (no creds and hostnames).

 ### dashboard_start

 This module performs multiple steps:

 - check if the database file for this module exists
-- go through every pcap file `/root/loot/mpp/` and check for `dns` queries which indiciate a specific app is available on the connected mobile device
+- go through every pcap file in `/root/loot/mpp/` and check for `dns` queries which indiciate a specific app might be installed on the connected mobile device
-- go through the credentials entries of `Evil Portal`
+- go through the credentials entries of `Evil Portal` (`redentials.json`)
+- go through collected hostnames (`hostnames.csv`)
-- starting a web server which visualizes the identified credentials, `dns` queries and other relevant data from the `pcap` files
+- starting a web server which visualizes the collected data (`http://172.16.52.1:8000/cgi-bin/dashboard`)

 The module remembers which `pcap` files it already processed.
-So, as the start of the module takes a while it is not additionally slowed down by processing known data again.
+So, as the start of the module on the Pineapple Pager takes a while it is not additionally slowed down by processing known data again.

 ### dashboard_stop